MattPahuta/movie-watchlist-creator/README.md

 # Movie Watchlist Creator - Scrimba FEWD Project

-This is a solution to the Movie Watchlist Creator solo project, as part of the Scrimba Frontend Developer Career Path, featuring interactivity the [Open Movie Database API](https://www.omdbapi.com/).
+This is a solution to the Movie Watchlist Creator solo project, as part of the Scrimba Frontend Developer Career Path, featuring local storage and the [Open Movie Database API](https://www.omdbapi.com/).

 ## Overview